AkanshDivker/Simple-ECS/README.md

 **Functionality**
 - Implements the Entity Component System
 - Implements the C# Job System
-- Networked code for ECS and C# Job System [TO-DO]
+- Networked code for ECS and C# Job System using new [Unity Multiplayer](https://github.com/Unity-Technologies/multiplayer) [TO-DO]

 ### Changelog
+**May 5, 2019**
+- Updated project for Entities 0.0.12-preview.31
+- Updated project for Hybrid Renderer 0.0.1-preview.11
+- Implemented new ConvertToEntity workflow for converting GameObjects to Entities
+- Added Entity names
-**Feb 20, 2019**
+- Updated EntityCommandBufferSystem creation and access **Feb 20, 2019**
 - Updated project for Entities 0.0.12-preview.24
 - Updated project for Hybrid Renderer 0.0.1-preview.4